 With more shrines than skyscrapers, Japan’s ancient capital is the idyllic traditional city.
-But when the summer heat rolls in, these cooling summer day trips Kyoto will tempt you to leave it all behind.
+But when the heat rolls in, these cooling summer day trips from Kyoto will tempt you to leave it all behind.

 1. Amanohashidate: A bridge to heaven

 Pretty much the ideal summer getaway, Amanohashidate is a land bridge stretching across the Miyazu Bay.
-With sandy beaches, hidden shrines and a mini-theme park, it’s no wonder this is one of the top summer destinations in Kansai.
+With sandy beaches, hidden shrines and a mini theme park, it’s no wonder this is one of the top summer destinations in Kansai.

-2. Hike Mount Hiei to see Enryakuji
+2. Hikes on Mt.
+Hiei to see Enryakuji

-The perfect mountain retreat, Enryakuji is a stunning temple complex and monastery on the cedar-covered slopes of Mount Hiei.
+The perfect mountain retreat, Enryakuji is a stunning temple complex and monastery on the cedar-covered slopes of Mt.
+Hiei.
 It’s been granted UNESCO World Heritage Site status and is the founding temple of the Tendai sect of Buddhism.
-It is far quieter than similarly important locations such as Mount Koya.
+It is far quieter than similarly important locations such as Mt.
+Koya.
 Known in history for the warrior monks, the temple was burned to the ground to avenge attacks on Kyoto, but was rebuilt and is now home to the marathon monks who endure years of running-based training and sleep deprivation.

 Bus: Alternatively, you can catch a bus from Kyoto Station to Enryakuji for ¥770 which takes 1 hour and 15 minutes.